Ritiek/AskQuora/README.rst

 ## Disclaimer:

-This is not an official Quora product
+This is not an official Quora product.

 ## License: